college-questr/questr-front-end/README.md

 # Rules for contributing

 1.)
-When creating new features, the person who created the feature needs provide a corresponding test case.
+When creating new features, the person who created the feature needs provide a corresponding test case. ()

 2.)
 All component styles should be written in styled-components and sass.

+3.)
+Before creating a pull.
+All existing tests needs to pass

 ## Getting Started